-Excessive debt is the most common source of concern for most people, particularly Baby Boomers, who are trapped in millions of Rands (dollars) of debt and unable to escape, forcing them to work in their later years when they should be retiring or nearing retirement.
+Excessive debt is the most common source of concern for most people, particularly Baby Boomers, not forgetting the millenia who are trapped in millions of Rands (dollars) of debt and unable to escape, forcing them to work in their later years when they should be retiring or nearing retirement.

-This also affects young professionals who are constantly wanting the latest gadget or the latest fad and have never considered saving before they buy any item and they take upon so much debt burden that they cannot even breathe.
+This also affects young professionals who are constantly wanting the latest gadget or the latest fad and have never considered saving before they buy any item, and they take on so much debt that they cannot even breathe.

-There are many factors that create excessive amounts of debt, but the following 7 pitfalls are among the primary culprits:
+Many factors create excessive amounts of debt, but the following 7 pitfalls are among the primary culprits:

-1. Unemployment (pandemic in 2020/2021).
+- Unemployment (pandemic in 2020/2021).
 The loss of a job forced many people to rely on consumer debt for survival.
-Most families lack an emergency fund, and credit cards are put into action rapidly just to get over the edge and recognize that it is a short-term solution for a long-term problem.
+We continue to see many businesses closing down; most families are not ready for this and lack an emergency fund that can support them during challenging times, and credit cards are put into action rapidly just to get over the edge and recognize that it is a short-term solution for a long-term problem.
+It is not sustainable in the long term.

 Many people fall into the habit of doing just enough work to avoid being fired.
 Put in the time and effort to become an indispensable member of the company.